Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 - Six months of separation if the couple does not have children or if their kids are older than 18

-Division of Military Assets
+Division of Military Assets in Virginia

 This retirement pay is considered property once a couple enters into divorce proceedings.
-One option is for the non-military spouse to receive 50% of the marital share of pension.
-The marital share begins with the wedding or start of military service, whichever happened later, and then ends on the day of separation or the date of divorce, depending on state.
+One option is for the non-military spouse to receive 50% of the marital share of the pension.
+The marital share begins with the wedding or start of military service, whichever happened later, and then ends on the day of separation or the date of divorce, depending on the state.

 If military pension division is resisted by the active military member, it can be seen as non-cooperation and other aspects of the divorce proceedings, like child support and visitation, can be taken away by the court.